Jyothiprakash2519/Analysis_projects/README.md

 # Analysis_projects

-1. Exploratory Data Analysis (EDA) on a Dataset project -> Performed classic EDA on the Iris flower dataset to understand species distribution and relationships between petal and sepal dimensions.
+1.Exploratory Data Analysis (EDA) on a Dataset project -> Performed classic EDA on the Iris flower dataset to understand species distribution and relationships between petal and sepal dimensions.
 -> Utilized visualizations and statistical summaries to support classification readiness for machine learning tasks.
 -> Skills: Python, Numpy, Pandas, Matplotlib, Seaborn